ageVega/agevega.com/infra/terraform/01-networking/README.md

-# 01-matrix
+# 01-networking

-Provisions the agevegacom network stack (an evolution of the original Matrix design): VPC, public and private subnets, routing tables, security groups, and an EC2 key pair.
+Provisions the agevegacom network stack: VPC, public and private subnets, routing tables, security groups, and an EC2 key pair.
 The state for this module now lives in the centralized backend created by `00-terraform-state-S3`.
+💡 The NAT Gateway resources are documented but commented out in `vpc.tf` to avoid the ~33 €/mes fixed cost; uncomment them only when the budget grows.

 ## Prerequisites
 - Run `terraform apply` inside `infra/terraform/00-terraform-state-S3` so the S3 bucket `terraform-state-agevegacom` and DynamoDB table `terraform-state-lock` exist.